 - Vibrating toys – Vibration gives a lot of proprioceptive input and some vestibular too, believe or not.
-Not all kids like vibration, so you might want to try a small bug like this first, or if you know your kid responds well to vibration using this vibrating seat is perfect for meals, homework, story time, etc.
+Not all kids like vibration, so you might want to try a small bug like this first (as a therapist I’d always keep one in my bag), or if you know your kid responds well to vibration using this vibrating seat is perfect for meals, homework, story time, etc.

 - Pressure – Squeezing into tight spaces like a designated cool down spot or behind the couch achieve this, as well as big bear hugs.
 One item in particular I’ve been eyeing up is the Cozy Canoe.
 I haven’t used one of these myself, but this thing looks awesome.
 While it doesn’t provide vestibular input it does give lots of proprioception with the squeeze you get while sitting in it.
 There will be times when a really active child won’t want to sit still for this, they may need to jump on the trampoline first or crawl through a tunnel a few times.
 If I were using the canoe, I would read bedtime stories in it or even put homework on a clipboard and let them complete in there.

 ***Click here for a 10$ off 99$ or more coupon code for Fun and Function***

 These strategies are do-able right?
 Try implementing some of these sensory seeking activities and see how your wild child responds to them, truly it can make all the difference for you and them!
 And, if you’d like even more ideas head over to Powerful Proprioceptive Activities that Calm, Focus, & Alert.